The Citizen Science Program at Mud Valley Institute

 Quinta Vale da Lama, Lagos

-Join us as we document the variety of plants and animals of a specific section of the farm that has been undergoing ecosystem regeneration.
-We will be working in the Fig Orchard, conducting a one year follow up to the initial biodiversity measurement we created in April 2024.
+In this session, we documented the variety of plants and animals of a specific section of the farm that has been undergoing ecosystem regeneration.
+Working in the Fig Orchard, we conducted a one year follow up to the initial biodiversity measurement we created in April 2024.
 Measuring biodiversity is a key part of the monitoring and evaluation plan we developed to understand the impact of our regenerative practices and implemented techniques.

-This session will be facilitated by Dr. Elodie da Silva, the Chief Scientist at Mud Valley Institute, and leader of our Soil Lab.
+This session was facilitated by Dr. Elodie da Silva, the Chief Scientist at Mud Valley Institute, and leader of our Soil Lab.

 What is a BioBlitz?